ertheosiswadi/laughing-broccoli/README.md

 # The Laughing Broccoli

 Hello good people!
-The following is a step-by-step walkthrough on how to make my life easier
+The following is a step-by-step walkthrough on how to make my life easier\
+### How to use:
+* Use the Table of Contents and see where ur at.
+* Click on it and go through the points

 ## Table of Contents
 #### My broccoli